wildmountainfarms/solarthing/README.md

 * Use @ConstructorProperties more often
 * Change command_feedback to something generic and use that database for "event"-like data
   * Also upload this to InfluxDB
+* AC Use->AC Drop, turn on AUX until NO AC.
+(GEN OFF) command using MATE's built in AC Use/Drop.

 ### Completed TODO:
 * Provide option/configuration for multiple MATEs (maybe using multiple databases with an id at the end? i.e.: solarthing-1, solarthing-2 or commands-1, commands-2)